MuseosAbiertos/docs.museosabiertos/pages/01.inicio/default.es.md

 media_order: DP828365.png
 ---

-Llegaste al sito de documentación de [Museos Abiertos](https://museosabiertos.org)
+Sito de documentación de [Museos Abiertos](https://museosabiertos.org)

-Aquí también guardamos documentos, manuales, proyectos y software, principalmente de factura propia y relacionados con Museos, Archivos y Bibliotecas.
+Aquí conservamos documentos, manuales, proyectos y software, principalmente de factura propia y relacionados con Museos, Archivos y Bibliotecas.
+<cite>El verdadero museo probablemente sea sólo virtual, es decir, enteramente imaginario
+Bernard Deloche</cite>

 ![Destruction of the Tower of Babel: at right men and women flee from the burning tower, at left men and women raise their hands toward two flying angels, from a series of engravings made for the first edition of the 'Liber Genesis'
 ](DP828365.png)
 <cite>Destruction of the Tower of Babel: at right men and women flee from the burning tower, at left men and women raise their hands toward two flying angels, from a series of engravings made for the first edition of the 'Liber Genesis' 1612.
 Crispijn de Passe the Elder (Netherlandish, Arnemuiden 1564–1637 Utrecht)
 </cite>

+!!! website online desde agosto 2020 -y se actualiza periódicamente-.
 </br>
 <i class="fa fa-github fa-2x" aria-hidden="true"></i> https://github.com/MuseosAbiertos
 </br>
-!!!
-Este sitio fué creado en la primavera meridional del anno domini 2020... y se actualiza periódicamente.